radcliff/earthsky/README.md

 # Unofficial EarthSky API

-EarthSky.org has the best astronomy content on the web - Now it has a preview API!
+EarthSky.org has the best astronomy content on the web -- now it has a preview API!

 # EarthSky Tonight